 Economic Development (120 ECTS)

 Economic development is a dynamic process of change over time leading to sustained improvements in general standards of living and increased opportunities for individuals to lead a life of his or her choosing.
 One of the most pressing global problems is that this process has been slow in many parts of the world.
 At the same time, the global economy is under transformation providing potential opportunities for developing countries to catch up.
-In order to analyse and understand the possibilities for and hindrances to progress in human life conditions across the developing world today, there is a need for a thorough empirical and theoretical understanding of these processes of economic change.
+In order to analyse and understand the possibilities for and hindrances to progress in human living conditions across the developing world today, there is a need for a thorough empirical and theoretical understanding of these processes of economic change.

 Within this track, many of the most intensely debated topics in the current discussion on economic development are thoroughly dealt with.
-These include the relation between economic growth, poverty reduction and income inequality, the role of institutions for long-term development, the relevance and dynamics of structural change, development lessons from Asia-Pacific, the role of the state and the potential of development assistance.
-All topics are discussed in an historical and comparative perspective, applying both quantitative and qualitative techniques depending on the problem at hand.
+These include the relations between economic growth, poverty reduction and income inequality, the role of institutions for long-term development, the relevance and dynamics of structural change, development lessons from Asia-Pacific, the role of the state and the potential of development assistance.
+All topics are discussed in a historical and comparative perspective, applying both quantitative and qualitative techniques depending on the problem at hand.

 Upon completion of this track, you will graduate with an MSc in Economic Development.

 The programme is organised into three different tracks.
 When applying for the programme, you also select which track you are specialising in.
 The different tracks share courses to some extent.
 The courses outlined below are track-specific and mandatory.
 You are also required to choose electives offered by the Department of Economic History, regardless of your chosen track.
 In addition, there may be courses offered by other departments that are possible to include in the chosen track.
 Each track ends with a degree project (15 credits).